 The SDR is connected to a computer running GNU Radio, a software library to aid digital signal processing.
 We use components from the gr-iridium library, created and maintained by the Chaos Computer Club München e.V., to demodulate and decode messages [43].
 Figure 6 illustrates our full data collection and processing pipeline.
-We save the raw IQ samples from the message header in a database, alongside the demodulated bytes and decoded message contents.
-This gives us a consistent dataset of raw message headers which can be used for fingerprinting, using the decoded messages to label the data.

-Iridium downlink messages have a number of different message types, one of which is the Iridium Ring Alert (IRA) message.
-This message contains information about which users are currently receiving calls as well as other diagnostic information, including the satellite ID and beam ID (identifier of the current transmitter).
-These messages are sent by each beam every 4.32 seconds, and comprise approximately 8% of all messages received.
+Iridium downlink messages have a number of different message types, one of which is the Iridium Ring Alert (IRA) message - this is the only type of message we collect.
+These messages contain diagnostic information about the satellite, including the satellite ID, beam ID (identifier of the current transmitter), position, and altitude.
+They also contain the anonymous identifiers of subscribers currently receiving incoming paging calls.
+The messages are openly broadcast and do not contain any personally identifiable information, so we can decode and collect them without raising any ethical concerns.